 On October 24, 2014, DB Commodity Services LLC, a Delaware limited liability company ("DBCS"), DB U.S. Financial Markets Holding Corporation ("DBUSH") and Invesco PowerShares Capital Management LLC ("Invesco") entered into an Asset Purchase Agreement (the "Agreement").
 DBCS is a wholly-owned subsidiary of DBUSH.
-DBCS agreed to transfer and sell to Invesco all of DBCS' interest in the PowerShares DB Commodity Index Tracking Fund (the "Fund"), including the sole and exclusive power to direct the business and affairs of the Fund, as well as certain other assets pertaining to the management of the Fund, pursuant to the terms and conditions of the Agreement (the "Transaction").
+DBCS agreed to transfer and sell to Invesco all of DBCS' interest in the PowerShares DB Base Metals Fund (the "Fund"), a separate series of PowerShares DB Multi-Sector Commodity Trust (the "Trust"), a Delaware statutory trust organized in seven separate series, including the sole and exclusive power to direct the business and affairs of the Trust and the Fund, as well as certain other assets pertaining to the management of the Trust and the Fund, pursuant to the terms and conditions of the Agreement (the "Transaction").

 The Transaction was consummated on February 23, 2015 (the "Closing Date").
-Invesco now serves as the managing owner (the "Managing Owner"), commodity pool operator and commodity trading advisor of the Fund, in replacement of DBCS (the "Predecessor Managing Owner").
+Invesco now serves as the managing owner (the "Managing Owner"), commodity pool operator and commodity trading advisor of the Trust and the Fund, in replacement of DBCS (the "Predecessor Managing Owner").